Amazfit T-Rex 3 Review – A Fenix Competitor from Zepp Health

 Key Decision-Making Factors – Amazfit T-Rex 3

 Is T-Rex 3 up to the job?
-I’ll look at durability, battery life, maps, and general health/fitness tracking, probably the most common factors for most people buying an adventure watch.
+I’ll look at durability, battery life, maps, and general health/fitness tracking, which are probably the most common factors for most people buying an adventure watch.

 Durability & Ruggedness